LiteRiyusaki/LiteRiyusaki/README.md

-- 👋 Hi, I’m @LiteRiyusaki
+- 👋 Hi, I’m LiteRiyusaki
 - 👀 I’m interested in android x86 and gaming
 - 💞️ I’m looking to collaborate on open source
 - 📫 How to reach me: t.me/LiteRiyusakiOfficial t.me/litecodzofficial